Elizabeth V. Faue (ad5247)

 Elizabeth Faue

-Faue’s publications include Community of Suffering and Struggle: Women, Men, and the Labor Movement in Minneapolis, 1915-1945 (1991), Writing the Wrongs: Eva Valesh and the Rise of Labor Journalism (2002), and Rethinking the American Labor Movement (2017), and more than 200 articles, book chapters, and book reviews.
-She edited special issues (Labor History 1993; Social Science History 2000) and the Encyclopedia of American History, volume 7 (2003; rev. 2010).
+Faue’s publications include Community of Suffering and Struggle: Women, Men, and the Labor Movement in Minneapolis, 1915-1945 (1991), Writing the Wrongs: Eva Valesh and the Rise of Labor Journalism (2002), and Rethinking the American Labor Movement (2017), as well as more than 200 articles, chapters, and book reviews.
+She edited special issues (Labor History 1993; Social Science History 2000) and the Encyclopedia of American History, volume 7 (2003; rev. ed.
+2010).
 She served on editorial boards for International Labor and Working Class History, Labor: Studies in Working Class History of the Americas, Labour History (Australia), Labour History Review (U.K.), Workers of the World: International Journal of Strikes and Conflicts (Brazil), and Social Science History.

-Faue has been the recipient of many awards, including Board of Governors’ Faculty Recognition Award (1992, 2018), Career Development Chair (1995-96), Outstanding Graduate Mentor (2000), Charles H. Gershenson Distinguished Faculty Fellowship (2004-05), and the Distinguished Graduate Faculty Award (2018).
-Faue was Visiting Senior Fellow at the Rutgers Center for Historical Analysis (1994-95) and Visiting Scholar at the Institute for Research on Women at Rutgers University (1995-96).
+Over the course of her career, Faue has been the recipient of many awards, including Board of Governors’ Faculty Recognition Award (1992, 2018), Career Development Chair (1995-96), Outstanding Graduate Mentor (2000), Charles H. Gershenson Distinguished Faculty Fellowship (2004-05), and the Distinguished Graduate Faculty Award (2018) at Wayne State University.
+Faue also was Visiting Senior Fellow at the Rutgers Center for Historical Analysis (1994-95) and Visiting Scholar at the Institute for Research on Women at Rutgers University (1995-96).
 She has excelled as an academic leader, especially in graduate education.
 She served in the Graduate School on the Graduate Council and as Interim Associate Dean.
 She chaired the Master’s Advisory Committee in 2013-2014.
 As lead co-PI she received a National Endowment for the Humanities Next Generation Humanities PhD planning grant, which created the WSU Humanities Clinic (established 2017).
 An advocate for graduate education, Faue has been a co-PI on Career Diversity grants from the American Historical Association and the Council of Graduate Schools grant on career pathways.
 She has a signal interest in interdisciplinary curriculum and in integrating internships into undergraduate and graduate degree programs.

 Elizabeth V. Faue